 Cover It Up

 A compromise between the hassle of disabling the the webcam in the BIOS or operating system and leaving it wide open all the time is applying a simple physical cover to your webcam lens.
-As elementary and simplistic as it seems it’s actually a really effective technique.
-You get instant visual confirmation the lens is disabled (you can see the cover every time you look at your laptop), it’s easy to remove, and we even tried out some dirt cheap DIY options that keep the cover-up option economical.
+As elementary and simplistic as it seems, it’s actually a really effective technique.
+You get instant visual confirmation that the lens is disabled (you can see the cover every time you look at your laptop), it’s easy to remove, and we even tried out some dirt cheap DIY options that keep the cover-up option economical.

 Presented below, for reference, is the laptop we’re using without any of the solutions (commercial or DIY) applied.
 The indicator light is on the left, the webcam lens is center, and the microphone is on the right.

 Before you run off to grab a roll of duct tape, let’s run through some of the more convenient commercial options.

 The Eyebloc is the best selling and the most reviewed webcam cover on Amazon.
 The design is really simple: it’s a C-shaped plastic clamp that you slip onto your laptop (it can also be applied to tablets and smartphones in a similar fashion).